aeckar/usf-cse-resources/guides/COP3514_project6.md

 *Original by Jing Wang of the University of South Florida*

+**Disclaimer:** This is a guide *not* a solution.
+Different approaches to problems you may face in this project are outlined below, but not concrete solutions are not.
+This is not the *only* way to look at this project, and you are encouraged to explore alternatives.

+## Preliminary

 Project 6, covering much of what we have learned in the course so far, is our most involved project yet.
 It's very easy to look at the instructions and be overwhelmed by the task at hand.
-Rather than thinking of this project as a one large complex problem, think of it as many smaller, more managable problems.
+Rather than thinking of this project as a one large complex problem, think of it as many smaller, more manageable problems.
 Approach each problem one by one and slowly piece together the bigger picture.

-Note this is a guide *not* a solution.
-Different approaches to various problems you may face with this project will be outlined below, concrete solutions will not.
-Keep in mind this is not the *only* way to look at this project and you are encouraged to explore alternatives.

-## Simplified Directions
+## Plain-English Directions

 The goal of this program is to take a string of text from a file and convert it into a list of tokens (numbers).
 Along with printing the tokens you will need to sort the words of the string in alphabetical order, print the number of unique words, *N*, and print those *N* words each on a newline.
 Lastly, you will print a single line of numbers separated by spaces referring to each word's position in the alphabetized list, in the order the words appear in the original input file.
 A word's **token** is its position alphabetically relative to the list of *N* unique words.
 When printing the tokens, you must print a newline after every period.
 All of these will be printed to an output file, not the console.
 The maximum length of the input file is 10,000 characters.
 There are no capital letters and the only delimiters will be whitespace (`' '` and `'\n'`) and periods (`'.'`).